aadennis/PythonSandboxAA/DocumentHandling/readme.md

 ## Setup
 ### Prerequisites
-- Python 3
+- checkout this repo
 - Windows (todo: Linux )
-- Google Docs account to apply the Javascript part
+- Python 3 to transform the content
-- checkout this repo
+- Google Docs account to apply the styles using Javascript

 ## Usage
 ##### no gui yet